 For a natural look fit a black background and decorate the tank with sand, leaves and wood.
 Plastic or live plants can be used but are not essential.
 Live plants do aid water quality however and can provide shade for Neons as well as providing somewhere to take cover and breed.
 Neon tetras are egg scatterers, coming together to spawn but taking no extra care for their tiny eggs and fry.
 In nature eggs fall between roots and leaves and are sensitive to light, requiring dark for proper development.

 Although bred commercially, Neon tetras are not commonly bred in the home aquarium due to the fact that the eggs are so small, they get eaten by other fish, and are sensitive to light.
 A separate breeding tank could be set up especially for breeding, however.
 Females are slightly larger than males and their bellies swell with eggs.

-Neon tetras are a timid species which need similarly sized, peaceful tank mates.
-Corydoras are bottom-dwelling catfish which make perfect partners for tetras.
+Neon tetras are timid aquarium fish that need similarly sized, peaceful tank mates.
+Corydoras are bottom-dwelling catfish that make perfect partners for tetras.
 Pencilfish, hatchetfish and dwarf cichlids like Apistogramma are suitable too and together make a South American themed biotope aquarium.
 Larger fish like Angelfish and Pictus catfish are known Neon tetra eaters, as are most fish of four inches or larger, which when the tiny Neons are added to the tank, just think they are live food.

 Neons are easy to feed, accepting crumbled tropical fish flakes, micro granules and live or frozen Bloodworm, Brineshrimp, Daphnia and Black mosquito larvae.
 Feed little and often.
 Three feeds per day are not excessive and help these tiny fish with fast metabolisms maintain weight and growth.